hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/about_event_subscriptions.rst

 subscription’s ``event_type`` field, and the event matches any filters that are in the event subscription.
 If multiple filters are included in a single subscription, only events that pass *all* filters will be received.
-Note, however, that you can have have multiple subscriptions at a time, so you will receive all events that pass the filter or filters in each subscription.
+Note, however, that you can have multiple subscriptions at a time, so you will receive all events that pass the filter or filters in each subscription.